akehsanz/pixarzbd/README.md

 # pixarzbd
-Pixarzbd customized wordpress  azure-pen plugin for theme customization
+Pixarzbd customized wordpress azure-pen plugin for theme customization -- This wp plugin helps to color code the text.
+Now deprecated.